 - Does UF Health provide free care for patients without insurance?

 - How much will Medicare or Medicaid pay?

 - Why do I have to give you information about other insurance if I have Medicare coverage?

-- Do I have to sign any forms before Shands can bill Medicare?
+- Do I have to sign any forms before UF Health can bill Medicare?